developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/settings/index.md

 * Populate Android's [Personal Dictionary](#personaldictionary) with custom terms and abbreviations
 * `ADDED in v3.4:` "Canned Text" feature allows assignment of lists of [predefined text responses](#textcorrection) to keys
 * `ADDED in v3.4:` Set a custom layout as the [default keyboard](#preferences) on the device
+* `ADDED in v3.6:` Program a key to repeat any keyCode when long-pressed
+* `ADDED in v3.6:` Combine multiple keyCodes, presses or Actions into a single key-press Action.

 #### Also See